Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 	•	Insulation breakdown to frame or ground
 	•	Arc faults in connectors or junction boxes
 	•	Sustained voltage after cable breaks
-	•	Backfeed currents up to 40 A from paralleled strings (backfeed may be worse in some home run designs with insulation piercing connectors, which may reduce MPPT protection, it may not be abovr the fuse current snd it may cause massive DC leakage beyond what is normal leakage current i.e. in Amps not milliamps!)
+	•	Backfeed currents up to 40 A from paralleled strings (backfeed may be worse in some home run designs with insulation piercing connectors, which may reduce MPPT protection, it may not be above the fuse current and it may cause massive DC leakage beyond what is normal leakage current i.e. in amps not milliamps!)
 	•	Unsafe voltage presence during maintenance or emergencies

 Standard fuses and AFCIs often miss low current faults or trip too late.
 Battery cells are already protected individually.
 Solar modules must follow suit.